coder/coder/docs/README.md

   <img src="./images/providers-compute.png">
 </p>

 Coder workspaces don't stop at compute.
-You can add storage buckets, secrets, sidecars and whatever else Terraform lets you dream up.
+You can add storage buckets, secrets, sidecars, and whatever else Terraform lets you dream up.

 [Learn more about managing infrastructure.](./templates/index.md)